Code-Institute-Submissions/MSP-8/README.md

 The Project will enable a user to:
 - Partake in a mini adventure game
-- Manipulate the story line via manual input
+- Manipulate the direction of the story line via manual input
 -

 ## Benefits and Rational